-Please send a maximum of 10 pages upfront.
-We’ll ask for the full manuscript of shortlisted submissions.
+Please send a maximum of 10 pages of poetry (we’ll ask for the full manuscripts of shortlisted submissions).

-.pdf or .doc files are preferred.
+PDF or Word doc / docx files are preferred.
 If you need to use a different format then do, and we’ll let you know if we’re unable to open it.

 We don’t have specific font or spacing requirements, but please keep it clear and readable, with no more than one poem to a page.